A-V-Jagannathan/Detecting-defects-in-solar-panels/README.md

 # Detecting-defects-in-solar-panels
 ## Abstract
 This project aims to detect defective solar panels in a solar array,by performing semantic segmentation.
-The panels are then annotated into
+The panels are then segmented into
 - Defect: LHS(Light Hot Spot)
 - Defect: DHS(Dark Hot Spot)
 - Defect: BP (ByPass diode)